a14en9/Remote-Sensing-Image-Classification/README.md

 Thanks for the works of the original authors!

 # Citation
-If you find the work useful, please kindly cite the [paper](http://bmvc2018.org/contents/papers/0987.pdf):
+If you find the work useful, please kindly cite the following papers:

     @inproceedings{chen2018recurrent,
                 Author = {Chen, Zan and Wang, Shidong and Hou, Xingsong and Shao, Ling},